Eat & Breathe

-Anne Heigham is a qualified Ayurvedic Practitioner and runs her Ayurvedic clinic in Norfolk, where she also teaches yoga.
+Eat & Breathe owner, Anne Heigham is a qualified Ayurvedic Practitioner and runs her Ayurvedic clinic in Norwich, Norfolk, where she also teaches yoga.

 Eat & Breathe features a wide range of chapters, including breakfast, lunch at home or on the move, supper, and good-for-you puddings and drinks.
-From new dishes to Ayurvedic twists on family favourites, these recipes are not only delicious to eat, but also supported by nutritional science.
+From new dishes to Ayurvedic twists on family favorites, these recipes are not only delicious to eat but also supported by nutritional science.

-Anne contacted Visualise when her previous website failed to meet her needs.
+Anne contacted Visualise Creative when her previous website failed to meet her needs.

 It had issues with functionality and design, and Anne was unhappy with the unprofessional image it gave Eat & Breathe.
 As she is looking to publish her cookbook, publishers wanted her to have a fully-functional companion website.
-When she informed Visualise, we were more than happy to help.
+When she informed Visualise Creative, we were more than happy to help.

 We created a slick, modern design which is very minimalist and streamlined.